Easy to See Why It’s Called Hiking On God’s Thumb, OR

 Thistle grew in bunches among the grass and ferns.

-These meadows are environmentally fragile areas, so stick to the path and don't create any new trails across the grass.
-It wasn't long before we heard the sound of waves crashing on the beach.
+These meadows are sensitive environmental zones, so please remain on the designated path and avoid making new trails through the grass.
+Soon, we heard the sound of waves crashing on the beach.

 The trail weaved in and out of short treed areas before narrowing and providing the first glimpse of God's Thumb.